JunlinH/ReCorrection-Filter-for-SISR/README.md

 ```
 $ python metric.py
 ```
-#### Node: you might need to change the default input and output directory in the code.
+#### Node: you might need to change the default input and output directory.